milvus-io/bootcamp/benchmark_test/performance_benchmark.md

 # Milvus performance
-This topic displays the performance of different index types in Milvus for reference purposes.
+This topic displays the performance of different index types in Milvus1.1 for reference purposes.
 The test data uses an open source dataset, sift1B, with 1 billion 128-dimensional vectors.

 The following table displays the terms used in this topic: